 Okay, so one of the first things your work is reminding me of is a quote I came across some years ago written by a fin de siècle black woman: “We are not a coming people.
 We are here.” – Mashadi Matabane

-This project began organically: Two families, both with an interest in genealogy and history, started to look for something, not knowing exactly what that was, but looking for something.
-My mother, Jacqueline Kochak, a journalist and writer, a woman with a love and obsession for knowledge and truth through the exploration of history, set out on a search for her own family history not knowing what the result would be.
-Along the way, she began to speak with Paula Whatley.
-Paula, a woman who lived only one hour away from my mother, was on the same search.
-They were two Southern women who found each other.
-Their common connection was an ancestor, an ancestor who happened to be a slave master.
-My family’s ancestor was the slave master, and Paula’s was the female slave.
-This knowledge was extraordinarily hard for my mother to accept at first.
-She always thought she was from a poor farming family.
-Paula, on the other hand, knew of her family history and wanted to open a dialogue.
+This project began organically: Two families, both with an interest in genealogy and history, started to look for something, not knowing exactly what.
+My mother, Jacqueline Kochak, a woman with a love and obsession for knowledge and truth through the exploration of history, set out on a search for her own family history.
+Along the way, she began to speak with Paula Whatley, who was on the same search.
+My family’s ancestor was a slave master, and Paula’s was a female slave.

-I proposed that the two families begin to get to know each other through starting a conversation, and in the process we could become a family, a family that has never been acknowledged.
-I proposed a project using our family archives, and to make reimagined images for our family.
+I proposed that the two families begin to get to know each other through starting a conversation and, in the process we could become a family that had never been acknowledged.
+I proposed to make reimagined images for our family, using our family archives.
 These first take the form of collages and montages of our two families’ images.
 From the collages I create large-scale paintings to synthesize these moments and write them into present history.